aaronicsubstances/cskabomu/README.md

 # Kabomu - C#.NET Core version

-Kabomu is a networking library that extends the semantics of HTTP to transports other than TCP on localhost.
-It enables building applications running on non-IP networks which will resemble web applications.
+Kabomu is a networking library that extends the semantics of HTTP to localhost via IPC mechanisms.
+It enables building applications running on unix domain sockets and windows named pipes which can easily be upgraded to web applications.

 Such applications are termed "quasi web applications" in Kabomu.
-The end result is that Kabomu enables building quasi web applications that can connect endpoints within localhost and even within an OS process, through IPC mechanisms other than TCP.
+The end result is that Kabomu enables building quasi web applications that can connect endpoints within localhost through IPC mechanisms other than TCP.

 ## Purpose